 There is no practical argument against the citizen's dividend.
 All opposition seems to be built around religious hysteria.
 The only argument ever made is "it's just wrong! it's taboo! it's icky!"

 While we're worrying about the feelings of snake handlers, real people are really suffering from things that, in the modern era, they should never have to worry about.
-It's as despicable as letting people die of measles when we've already invented the vaccine centuries ago.
+It's as despicable as letting people die of cholera when we've already discovered the solution is clean water centuries ago.
 If you can't give a practical argument for why the citizen's dividend is wrong, you shouldn't be allowed to stop it.
-This is the next step of moral progress America, and the entire world really, just simply needs to be making.
+This is the next step of moral progress America, and the entire world really, simply needs to be making.
 Its time has come.

 No comments: